 Your special enrollment period (SEP), ends June 30, but you’re still on COBRA until August 1st.
 You’ll find out that you won’t be able to enroll in Medicare until the General Enrollment Period.
-The GEP is January 1- March 31st.
-But… the plan doesn’t take affect until July 1st.
+The GEP is from January 1- March 31st.
+But… the plan doesn’t take effect until July 1st.

 This means that in this instance, you’d be without insurance from August until July, or 11 months.